jschreuder/Middle-skeleton/README.md

 This approach gives you:
 - **Library Independence**: Swap Symfony Validator for another library by implementing your interface
+- **Minimal Framework Risk**: Middle's core is tiny and stable - security updates happen in your chosen components, not the framework
 - **Domain Clarity**: Your interfaces reflect business needs, not library abstractions
 - **Future-Proof Evolution**: Library updates only require adapter changes, not application rewrites
 - **Focused Testing**: Mock exactly what your application needs, not complex library interfaces